atsushi729/Computer-Science/how-computer-works/network/README.md

 ## TCP/IP
-* Physical layer
+* Physical layer<br>
   This layer support physical devise to interract with computers<br>
   e.g. cable

-* Data link layer
+* Data link layer<br>
-  This layer is responsible for defining rule how to communicate with each computers.
+  This layer is responsible for defining rule how to communicate with each computers.<br>
-  The most common commucation rule is Ethernet with MAC address.
+  The most common commucation rule is Ethernet with MAC address.<br>
-  *Ethernet* is communication rule which is commonly used in PC network to provide common interface for sender and receiver.
+  *Ethernet* is communication rule which is commonly used in PC network to provide common interface for sender and receiver.<br>
-  This layer support communication method for computers which is connected directoly via bridge(L2 switch).
+  This layer support communication method for computers which is connected directoly via bridge(L2 switch).<br>
-  FF:FF:FF:FF:FF:FF is used for Ethernet broadcast traffic.
+  FF:FF:FF:FF:FF:FF is used for Ethernet broadcast traffic.<br>

 * Network layer